jake5253/coreboot_glk/README.md

 # coreboot_glk
-Hacky way to build functional Coreboot for GeminiLake-based Chromebooks
+Hacky way to build functional Coreboot with Tianocore Payload for GeminiLake-based Chromebooks -- BOOT EFI OSes on Chromebook

 USAGE: